 Liz: We did.
 We had the best experience through Adoption Associates.
 Both were pretty fast moving situations once we were linked.
 For our daughter Charlotte, we got a call 12 days before she was born that we were matched.
 Then with Carter, we got a call six days before he was born that we were matched.
 Things happened very quickly after that.
 It was just the most amazing experience in both situations.

-Jennifer J.: It was about four years ago when you came to Adoption Associates and decided to pursue adoption.
-Just like any other prospective adoptive family, you began the process of completing a home study.
+Jennifer J.: It was about four years ago when you came to Adoption Associates and pursued adoption.
+Just like any other prospective adoptive family, you began completing a home study.
 What was that like for you and your husband, Liz?
 Beginning the process and navigating through it.

 Jennifer J.: Very good.
-One of the things that I appreciate about you coming on today is to talk about the issues and concerns that many couples discuss when the topic of adoption first comes up.
+One thing that I appreciate about you coming on today is to talk about the issues and concerns that many couples discuss when adoption first comes up.
 Some of those concerns are about bonding with the baby for whom there’s no biological connection.
 And what the relationship is with birth parents, and how, or if, an adopted child would be accepted by a family member.
-Can you talk about your initial thoughts and feelings about birth parents, and when you first began thinking of adoption as well as your actual experience with your children’s birth mothers?
+Can you talk about your initial thoughts and feelings about birth parents, and when you first began thinking of adoption and your experience with your children’s birth mothers?

 Liz: Absolutely.
 When we first started the home study process, there were so many unknowns.
 I remember sitting up in the middle of the night thinking about who our birth mother might be, and what her situations might be, and will she like us?
 Will we be good enough for her?
 There was a lot of anxiety around that, because you hear from other people’s experiences with their own adoption situations.
 But I really thought a lot about who the birth parents were going to be and what our relationship might be like then and in the future.
 I don’t think that you really can fully prepare yourself until you meet that person for the first time.

 I remember going to meet Charlotte’s birth mom.
 I don’t think I have ever been that nervous in my entire life.
 Even my husband, who you never see him sweat, I think he changed his shirt three times.
 We had a long three-hour drive to go meet her, and we were just so very nervous.
 But as soon as we met her, we felt a connection to her.
-I’m not going to say that it wasn’t awkward at first, but as we started to talk, and as we got to know each other, we started to relax.
+I will not say that it wasn’t awkward at first, but as we talked, and as we got to know each other, we relaxed.
 Our lifestyles were very different.
-But, none of that mattered, all that mattered is that we had this mutual care and respect for each other, and that we both already loved this child more than anything in the entire world.
+But none of that mattered.
+All that mattered is that we had this mutual care and respect for each other, and that we both already loved this child more than anything in the entire world.
 That really was all that mattered.
 There was no judgment on either end.

 Jennifer J.: It’s hard to describe that for sure.